Panasonic GX7 vs Sony NEX-7

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GX7 offers a higher resolution than the one in the NEX-7 (2760k vs 2359k dots).
 The adjacent table lists some of the other core features of the Panasonic GX7 and Sony NEX-7 along with similar information for a selection of comparators.

 One feature that differentiates the GX7 and the NEX-7 is in-body image stabilization (IBIS).
-The GX7 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GX7 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-7 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GX7 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).